epics-modules/mrfioc2/evgMrmApp/Db/nsls2-inj-readme.txt

 2,3 - Slots in 2Hz BR.
 Bit 2 is earlier (0x000C)
 4-13 - Linac slots.
 Bist 4 is earliest  (0x3FF0)

-Two software sequences are constructed.
-One without "beam" events, and one with "beam" events.
-The "beam" events being those associated with the electron source, and the beam diagnostics.
-The other non-beam events are everything else, including ramping power supplies and RF systems which should always run to maintain equilibrium.

-The Single Shot Controller (SSC) is the logic which selects which sequence to run next.
-Both sequencers should be configured with Run Mode as Single.

 Files:

 nsls2-inj-seqs.substitutions  = Brings together the following pieces